upcmd/updocs-content/module/module-commands.md

 #### lock modules

 Once you complete your development and tests, if you are happy with the task implementation from the module, you can lock the modules.
-By doing so, there will be a modlock.yml file created, for your future update operation, if there is a configuration entry in your configuration:
+By doing so, there will be a modlock.yml file created, for your future pull operation, if there is a configuration entry in your configuration:

 ```
 ModuleLock: true
 ```

-then the module update will respect this lock flag, the module update and repo pull operation will check out and use that specific locked version for you
+then the module pull will respect this lock flag, the module update and repo pull operation will check out and use that specific locked version for you

 ```